top of page

 WHY SOLVING THIS WAS DIFFICULT?

-Now we learned what's the issues with the current tools, what's the barrier that block us?
+Now that we've learned the issues with the current tools, what are the barriers to success?

 Need to stay within legacy global design system